geraldaddey/geraldaddey/README.md

 ### Hi there 👋

--  I’m currently working on a Tiktok Clone with React and Next.js (TypeScript)
+-  I’m currently working on React projects.
--  I’m currently learning SwiftUI.
+-  I’m also building projects in Swift.
 -  I’m looking to collaborate on any Project within my scope.
 - 📫 How to reach me: geraldaddey@yahoo.com